lit/lit-element/docs/_guide/properties.md

 If your class defines its own accessors for a property, LitElement will not overwrite them with generated accessors.
 If your class does not define accessors for a property, LitElement will generate them, even if a superclass has defined the property or accessors.```

-A custom setter must manually request an update, supplying the property name and its old value to the update lifecycle by calling `requestUpdate`.
+The setters that LitElement generates automatically call `requestUpdate`.
+If you write your own setter you must call `requestUpdate` manually, supplying the property name and its old value.

 **Example: Custom property accessors**